• Skip to main content

 For small baskets, weavers sometimes use a round reed.

 The long length of the reed is soaked in water to make it pliable.
-The reed’s threaded around the rim layers and upper row to secure the rim to the basket.
-Whip stitches are continued all the way around the rim holding everything snuggly in place and securing all aspects of the basket neatly together.
+The reeds threaded around the rim layers and upper row to secure the rim to the basket.
+Whip stitches are continued around the rim, holding everything snuggly in place and securing all aspects of the basket neatly together.

-The goal of lashing a rim is to pull the lashing as tight as possible without breaking the lashing reed.
+Lashing a rim aims to pull the lashing as tight as possible without breaking the lashing reed.
 Pulling each stitch tight will avoid having significant gaps in the rim once the basket is completely dry.

 There are two methods used to lash a rim: